patternfly/patternfly-elements/elements/pfe-clipboard/README.md

 ## Slots

-- `text`: Optionally override the text of the button.
+- `label`: Optionally override the text of the button.
 - `icon`: Optionally override the default link svg icon.
 You can inline svg `<svg slot="icon"></svg>` or use pfe-icon `<pfe-icon slot="icon" icon="web-icon-globe"></pfe-icon>`.

-- `text--success`: Optionally override the text of the success state which defaults to `Copied`.
+- `success`: Optionally override the text of the success state which defaults to `Copied`.

 ## Attributes